aqillakhamis/Undergraduate-Project/README.md

 # 🧑‍🎓 Final Year Project (FYP) Undergraduate FKE UTM

-This repo is used to centralize all the final year undergraduate students' FYP projects.
-Projects involved are related to:
+This repository is used to centralize all final-year undergraduate students’ FYP projects.
+The projects are related to:

 - 💻 Computer Vision
 - 🤖 Machine Learning